 If you have a pet, there’s a good chance that the word flea freaks you out.
 Fleas are known for invading your home and attacking your pets.
 Understanding the flea life cycle can help you treat an infestation.
 We’ve gathered information about each stage of a flea’s life and what you should expect.

-Like the egg stage, fleas are protected from insecticides while they are in the pupa stage.
-Fleas in the pupal stage remain in a silk cocoon.
+Fleas in the pupal stage remain in a sticky, silk cocoon.
 The cocoon acts as a shield and protects the flea from potential danger.
-They can most often be found on flooring, carpet, and rugs.
-Fleas can stay in the pupal stage for days or weeks.
-Like eggs, their development time depends on their environment.
-When it is warmer and humidity levels are higher, flea pupae will develop more quickly.
-They also respond to signs of hosts including vibrations and body heat.
-Their cocoon has a sticky exterior that makes it easy to attach to carpet.
-This can make it quite difficult to remove flea pupae.
-While vacuuming can help, it won’t always work.
-This is why eliminating a flea infestation can take time and multiple treatments.
-Waiting for pupae to develop and emerge in their adult form will make it easier to deal with the problem.
+They can be spotted on flooring, carpet, and rugs.
+Fleas can remain in the pupal stage for days or weeks.
+The speed of their development depends on their environment.
+Warmth and high humidity cause flea pupae to develop quicker.
+Signs of hosts, including vibrations and body heat, can cause fleas to respond.
+Vacuuming can help to remove pupae, but sometimes it’s easier to deal with them once they develop into adults.

 Adult fleas emerge fully developed from their cocoon.
 They have a flat, dark reddish-brown body.
 They can grow between 1/12" and 1/6" long.
 However, the most common home fleas—cat fleas and dog fleas—are usually about 1/8" in length.
 They will need a blood meal within a few hours after emerging from their cocoon.
 After 48 hours, females can begin laying eggs.
 Adult fleas live primarily on their host and can live for just a few weeks or up to several months.
 Flea bites can irritate your and your pet’s skin.

 How to Get Rid of Fleas